mfherbst/down-frab-videos/README.md

 - The abstract and summary for the talk
 - The list of links and references

-In order to download talks, you just need to provide the script with a list of 4-digit talk ids.
+In order to download talks, you just need to provide the script with a list of (usually 4-digit) talk ids.
-These should be listed line-by-line in a file, handed over to the script via ``--listfile``.
+These should be listed line-by-line in a file, handed over to the script via the argument ``--file``.
 For example the file
 ```
 6258
 # some crazy comment